 - 5 Things to Consider When Justifying Your LSAT Score or Grades

 - Top Five Tips for LSAT Reading Comprehension

 - Time Management Tips to Make the Most of Your Test Prep

-The experienced staff at Accepted.com can help you decipher your LSAT score, decide whether need to retake the exam, and help you create a winning law school application strategy, despite having low stats.
+The experienced staff at Accepted can help you decipher your LSAT score, decide whether need to retake the exam, and help you create a winning law school application strategy based on how high or low your score is.
 Check out our law school consulting and editing services to continue your journey to a top law school!